anabbi/anabbi.github.io/_pages/about.md

 ##### Main research interests:

-* Development of predictive biomarkers of response to immune checkpoint inhibitors
+* Predictive biomarkers of response to immune checkpoint inhibitors
 * Identification of novel targets of cancer immunotherapy using a combination of computational and experimental approaches
 * Single-cell and spatial transcriptomics
 * Tumour microenvironment and its evolution over course of disease/treatment
+* Patient selection for prospective trials by reverse translation